jsicotte/data-engineering/docker-desktop-mac-alternatives/README.md

         labels:
             - traefik.http.routers.my-container.rule=Host(`minio.mysite.test`)
 ```
-Unfortunately Traefik does not automatically detect and expose the service, so at minimum I had to add a label: `traefik.http.routers.my-container.rule=Host(\`minio.mysite.test\`)`
+Unfortunately Traefik does not automatically detect and expose the service, so at minimum I had to add a label: `traefik.http.routers.my-container.rule`.

 ## Option 1: Podman & Vagrant
 - Podman has the ability to take an existing docker compose configuration and produce k8 YAML.